tesamarosan96-cmd/astro-blog-starter-template/src/content/blog/second-post.md

 Speed: Efficient application processing.

-Cost-Efficient: High-growth economy with competitive tax rates and low overhead.
+Cost-Efficient: High-growth economy with competitive tax rates.

 Market Access: Duty-free trade with the EU and major global markets (EFTA, CEFTA, EAEU).

 Family Inclusion: Spouses and children can be added in your application- with a 50 % discount

-Fast Path to Citizenship: You may apply for naturalization after the permanent residence
+Fast Path to Citizenship: You may apply for naturalization after the permanent residence.

 # Investment  pathways